Admin

 Categories for filing

-Kids (1 file per kid, or if enough documents, can also further split)
+- Kids (1 file per kid, or if enough documents, can also further split) - Medical

 Nursery (Baby Room)